AlchlcDvl/TownOfUsReworked/README.md

 [The Other Roles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Tracker role and the Astral and Bait modifiers, cosmetics system, teleport animation and version control\
 [The Other Roles: Community Edition](https://github.com/JustASysAdmin/TheOtherRoles2) - For the random spawns option\
 [Las Monjas](https://github.com/KiraYamato94/LasMonjas) - For the inspiration of the VIP modifier\
-[5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role\
 [MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility, basis for mod debugging, partially the Operative role, general help and moral support\
 [Guus](https://github.com/OhMyGuus) - For support for the old Among Us versions (v2021.11.9.5 and v2021.12.15)\
 [ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For Coward, Volatile and Bait modifiers, Poisoner and Cannibal roles, partially for Tracker and Coroner roles and bug fixes\
 [Ruiner](https://github.com/ruiner189/Town-Of-Us-Redux) - For Lovers being changed into an objectifier and Task Tracking\
-[Term](https://www.twitch.tv/termboii) - For creating Medium, Blackmailer and Plaguebearer, partially for Transporter and porting v2.5.0 to the new Among Us version (v2021.12.15)\
+[Term](https://www.twitch.tv/termboii) - For creating Medium, Blackmailer and Plaguebearer, partially for Transporter and porting to v2021.12.15\
 [Zeo](https://github.com/Zeo666/AllTheRoles) - For the idea of Ruthless and help with migrating to the use of shapeshifter menus\
 [BryBry16](https://github.com/Brybry16/BetterPolus) - For the code used for Better Polus\
-[Polus.gg Team](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map\
+[5up](https://www.twitch.tv/5uppp) and the [Submerine Team](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map and the inspiration of the Grenadier role\
 [Slushigoose](https://github.com/slushiegoose) - For making the mod in the first place\
 [eDonnes](https://github.com/eDonnes124/) - For continuing the mod after it was discontinued\
 [Det](https://github.com/FERTAILS) - For getting me into modding\